-- Encouraging positive role models and promoting non-stereotypical images - Providing equipment that promotes and displays equal opportunity wherever possible - Encouraging children to join in all activities - Acknowledging and challenging pre-conceived attitudes towards any of the factors and questioning inappropriate language - Undertaking regular reviews of childcare practices
+- Encouraging positive role models and promoting non-stereotypical images - Providing equipment that promotes and displays equal opportunity wherever possible - Encouraging children to join in all activities - Acknowledging and challenging pre-conceptional attitudes towards any of the factors and questioning inappropriate language - Undertaking regular reviews of childcare practices

 By providing a wide range of experiences using multi-cultural resources, the children in our nursery learn to value and respect each other.
-The resources are used in a nondiscriminative way.
+The resources are used in a non-discriminative way.

 The nursery staff work closely with parents to ensure any medical, cultural and dietary needs are met and support children during mealtimes to help them understand cultural needs.
+The needs of all children are assessed before accepting them into the nursery to ensure their needs can be met.

-Anyone who feels their needs are not being met, under this policy should speak to the settings Equalities Named Co-ordinators (Mrs Turner).
+Anyone who feels their needs are not being met, under this policy should speak to the settings Equalities Named Co-ordinators.
 We challenge all negative language and behaviour by bringing it to the attention of the person at hand and supporting those whom negativity is aimed at.
 All instances are recorded by the ENCO and reported to the manager for action to be taken.
 The provision is monitored from an equality and diversity perspective.
 Improvement plans are updated annually to meet individual needs.

-If you require this policy in any other format, please speak to Mrs Holdcroft.
+If you require this policy in a different language, Braille, large print, CD or any other format please speak to Mrs Holdcroft.